pForest: In-Network Inference with Random Forests: Background

-A \PPPP{} program consists of three main building blocks: a \textit{parser}, which extracts header data from packets arriving at an ingress port; a \textit{match\&action pipeline}, which implements the control logic of the program through simple instructions and by applying match\&action tables; and a \textit{deparser}, which assembles the final packet and sends it to an egress port.
+We implemented the data plane component of \system in \PPPP{}~\cite{bosshartP4ProgrammingProtocolindependent2014}, a programming language for network data planes.
+A \PPPP{} program consists of three main building blocks: a \textit{parser}, which extracts header data from packets arriving at an ingress port; a \textit{\ma pipeline}, which implements the program's control logic with simple instructions and by applying \ma tables; and a \textit{deparser}, which assembles and sends the final packet to an egress port.
+We describe key components and limitations of \PPPP{} below.